×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One way to find a place to live in Qingdao is to contact a realtor or property management company that specializes in the local Qingdao market.
 Many real estate companies and websites have detailed listings of available apartments and homes for rent or sale.
 Additionally, local landlords and housing agencies can provide potential tenants with helpful information about available rentals, as well as advice about areas of the city and nearby neighborhoods.
-Lastly, China’s Craigslist-like website 58.com is a great resource for potential renters, as the website features listings from a variety of landlords and real estate companies in the Qingdao area," replied a member in Qingdao, China.
+Lastly, China’s Craigslist-like website 58.com is a great resource for potential renters, as the website features listings from a variety of landlords and real estate companies in the Qingdao area," said one expat in Qingdao, China.

 What is a typical expat home or apartment like in Qingdao?

 "In Qingdao, many expat homes and apartments are modern and come with a good range of amenities.
 Most expat homes are in residential compounds with facilities such as swimming pools and gyms, as well as conveniently located close to city attractions.
 Apartments tend to be either fully furnished or semi-furnished, with some providing additional services like house cleaning and laundry.
 Moreover, the apartments usually have solar hot water, air conditioning, and free internet access.
-Overall, Qingdao is a great place to live for foreign expats, with plenty of modern and comfortable options available," said one expat in Qingdao, China.
+Overall, Qingdao is a great place to live for foreign expats, with plenty of modern and comfortable options available," explained one expat living in Qingdao, China, China.

 What is the average cost of housing in Qingdao?